Tecno Camon 20 Pro Price In Pakistan & Specifications

+- Techno Camon 20 Pro launched with attractive price range and impressive features.

-- Tecno Camon 20 Pro is powered by a Mediatek Helio G99 chipset.
+- The smartphone is equipped with a MediaTek Helio G99 (6nm) octa-core processor.

-- The smartphone has 8 GB RAM and 256 GB internal storage.
+- The device includes 8 GB of fastest RAM and 64 megapixels of primary camera.

-The phone comes with a 6.7-inch AMOLED capacitive touchscreen with a resolution of 1080 x 2400 pixels and a refresh rate of 120 Hz.

-The Tecno Camon 20 Pro is available in two colours: Predawn Black and Serenity Blue.
+The Techno Camon 20 Pro has recently been launched on the market with an attractive price range and impressive features.
+This smartphone is equipped with the powerful MediaTek MT8781 Helio G99 (6nm) octa-core processor.

+The newly launched Techno Camon 20 Pro features a high-performance chipset running at 2.2 GHz, delivering excellent processing power for seamless execution of heavy applications and files.

+The smartphone has a 6.67-inch AMOLED, 90 Hz display that offers an immersive viewing experience.
+The FHD+ resolution of 1080 x 2460 pixels ensures crisp visuals, making it ideal for enjoying Netflix and multimedia content.
+Running on the latest Android 13 operating system with HIOS 13, the device provides a seamless and user-friendly interface for an enhanced user experience.

-The device comes with three cameras on the rear.
-The smartphone includes 8 GB of RAM and 256 GB of built-in storage.
-The gadget has a 5000 mAh non-removable battery.
+The device includes 8 GB of the fastest RAM and 265 GB of built-in storage.
+It takes a massive amount of storage to download and store a large amount of files and useful data.

+The Techno Camon 20 Pro is a great device in terms of cameras.
+The primary camera of the phone is 64 megapixels, while the selfie camera is 32 megapixels.
+Both cameras perform great and capture high-resolution pictures and videos.
+Some premium features included in the phone's primary camera are PDAF, ring-LED flash, HDR, and panorama.

+The smartphone comes in Predawn Black and Serenity Blue color options and features an under-display optical fingerprint scanner for enhanced device security.

 |OS